guardian/price-migration-engine/docs/amendment-effective-date-computation.md

 If we have a lot of monthlies to migrate, that's a lot of user notifications per day and therefore a certain number of people calling the Guardian call centers per day.
 By spreading the monthlies over 3 months instead of 1 month, we help the call center operators with not being flooded with daily calls.

-### Computing the start date.
+### Computing the effective date.

-With the above context and the explanation about spread periods, let's compute the start date of our subscription.
+With the above context and the explanation about spread periods, let's compute the effective date of our subscription.

 Step 1: We know that the chosen date needs to be after the cohort spec's `earliestAmendmentEffectiveDate`, meaning after `2024-05-20`.
 The date `2024-05-20` is our first lowerbound.

 Step 2: We know that the date needs to be after today plus the end of a notification period (otherwise the engine will alarm immediately).
 Remember we are using `2024-03-07` as "today".
 The notification period is `[-49, -36]`, so there should be at least 37 days between today and the chosen date.
 This means thay we have a lowerbound at `today + 37 days`, meaning `2024-03-07 + 37 days`, meaning `2024-04-13` (13th of April).

 Step 3: Our new lowerbound is the max of the two lowerbounds we have computed so far. `max(2024-05-20, 2024-04-13) = 2024-05-20`.
-So the start date should be after `2024-05-20`.
+So the effective date should be after `2024-05-20`.

 Step 4: We now need to apply our [no price rise during subscription first year] policy (not price rising a subscription less than a year after its creation).
 The subscription was created on 8th July 2023, meaning `2023-07-08`.
 We cannot price rise it before `2024-07-08`.
 Therefore our new lowerbound is `max(2024-05-20, 2024-07-08) = 2024-07-08`.

 Step 5: We then apply the [no price rise within a year of last price rise] (not price rising a subscription twice within the same 12 months).
 (This is a policy that is mostly symbolically implemented in the code and has a non trivial evaluation only for the Guardian Weekly 2024, where we protect for subs from the Guardian Weekly 2022 migration from being price risen too soon.)
 In this case our sub is undergoing its first price rise, so the lowerbound remains to `2024-07-08`.

 Step 6: With GuardianWeekly2025, we were given lower bounds in the Marketing spreadsheet.
 That was actually the first use of the new cohortItem's migrationExtraAttributes.
-If we expect a migration to provide it own lowerbound computation, we do it here, otherwise we identity on startDateLowerBound3.
+If we expect a migration to provide it own lowerbound computation, we do it here, otherwise we identity on lowerBound3.

 Step 7: Our spread period is 3 months.
 Let's assume that the random choice returned 1, We now need to add a month to our previously computed date, which is now `2024-08-08`.

-Step 8: We are now ready for the start date.
-The start date is the next available billing date after `2024-08-08`.
-Since we have a monthly sub paying on the 27th, the start date is `2024-08-27` 🗓️ 🎉
+Step 8: We are now ready for the effective date.
+The effective date is the next available billing date after `2024-08-08`.
+Since we have a monthly sub paying on the 27th, the effective date is `2024-08-27` 🗓️ 🎉

 ### Extra fun: the case of SupporterPlus2024